 Lake Park and North Point Lighthouse

 A walk through Lake Park is one of the best ways to see classic Milwaukee architecture.
 Here you’ll find lavish old homes and ornate bridges with gorgeous views of Lake Michigan.
 Don’t miss the historic North Point Lighthouse and climb to the top for a breathtaking view.

 Milwaukee’s legendary Hall of Famer gave his name and support to create the 14-mile paved interurban Hank Aaron State Trail.
 As you walk or bike the route that spans from Lake Michigan west to the county line, you’ll run into some of Milwaukee’s most well-known attractions.
 Stop in the neighborhoods along the way to get a true sense of what Milwaukee is all about.

 The city is becoming more bike-friendly, with many paved trails and dedicated lanes on streets.
 Bublr Bikes kiosks are conveniently located near attractions and busy areas so that you can cover a lot of ground on a single day pass.

 If you rent a bike, consider the Oak Leaf Trail.
 This trail runs through the city and along the Milwaukee River, giving you an excellent feel for what Milwaukee is all about.

 Where to Drink or Caffeinate

-Milwaukee is known for its beer culture, so if you are into beer, here are some of our favorite spots to get a cold one.
+Milwaukee is known for its beer culture, so if you are into beer, here are some of our favorite breweries to tour or simply get a cold one.